Appearance

 ts

-ms = clamp(16 + weight × 0.08, 16, 200)That means a tiny theme (≤ 4 entities, 1 mode, no contexts/interactions) commits at ~17 ms (perceptually live preview), a busy production theme (10+ colors × 2 modes × 5 interactions with 4 ratios per entity) backs off to ~150 ms, and a worst-case theme caps at 200 ms. The heavier downstream regenerateTokens and JSON.stringify(isDirty) are further debounced inside the store (300 ms / 150 ms respectively) so they only fire after the drag stops.
+ms = clamp(16 + round(weight × 0.08), 16, 200)That means a tiny theme (≤ 4 entities, 1 mode, no conditions/interactions) commits at ~17 ms (perceptually live preview), a busy production theme (10+ colors × 2 modes × 5 interactions with 4 ratios per entity) backs off to ~150 ms, and a worst-case theme caps at 200 ms. The heavier downstream regenerateTokens and JSON.stringify(isDirty) are further debounced inside the store (300 ms / 150 ms respectively) so they only fire after the drag stops.

 Slider & Number Input Keyboard Shortcuts